 In applying the tie-breaking procedures, a conduct default or retirement shall count as a win or loss.
-However, games won or lost in matches with the defaulting or retiring athlete shall not be counted in the application of subsection 10.4 (b) 3. (above).
+However, games won or lost in matches with the defaulting or retiring athlete shall not be counted in the application of point 3 (percentage of games won) (above).